pavankumar0331/aws-projects/README.md

 # aws-projects
-Repo for storing aws projects that were written in terraform
+Repo for storing aws projects that were written in cloudformation and terraform